 This Small Change Could Help With Weight Loss

-Meal times should really last around 20-30 minutes.
+Remember, meal times should really last around 20-30 minutes.
 I want you to time yourself the next time you eat dinner and see if you even come close to that.
 Most of us don't.
 We usually scarf down our meal in 5 minutes.

 So Jackie how will this help with weight loss?

 Well, by practicing this concept you're allowing your brain and stomach to connect and really cueing into the feelings of being hungry and satisfied (NOT full or stuffed).
-By slowing down your meal time and really listening to your body, naturally we tend to eat less.
+By slowing down your meal time, and really listening to your body, naturally we tend to eat less.
 We lessen the chances of us shoving down excess food that we normally wouldn't if we gave our body the time it needs to feel satisfied.
 In short, longer meal times = less consumed = weight loss.

 This is a small change that anyone can start implementing today!